 CEMS Giving Opportunities

 By making a gift to CEMS, you will help educate and empower future generations of leaders, invest in exceptional and enterprising professors, and maintain and build upon our history of excellence.
-Please consider supporting CEMS through one of the funds listed below or contact Courtney Billing (612.626.9501), Director of CEMS External Relations, to learn more about ways to make a meaningful difference in CEMS.
+Please consider supporting CEMS through one of the funds listed below or contact Courtney Billing (612.626.9501), CEMS External Relations Director, to learn more about ways to make a meaningful difference in CEMS.

 CEMS endowed scholarship funds and new gifts from alumni and friends provided crucial support to undergraduate students pursuing degrees in chemical engineering and materials science.
 With higher education costs on the rise and with students facing an uncertain future, the need for departmental scholarship support continues to grow.